tensorflow/tensorflow/g3doc/UsageOfConst.md

 the use of const of these IR types entirely.

-**Note:** **This document is only discussing things like `const Value*` and `const Instruction*`.
+**Note:** **This document is only discussing things like `const Value*` and `const Operation*`.
 There is no proposed change for other types, e.g.
 `SmallVector` references, the immutable types like `Attribute`, etc.**

 ## Background: The LLVM Const Model

-The LLVM and MLIR data structures provide the IR data structures (like `mlir::Instruction`s and their users) as a structured cyclic graph data structure.
+The LLVM and MLIR data structures provide the IR data structures (like `mlir::Operation`s and their users) as a structured cyclic graph data structure.
 Clients of the IR typically walk up and down the graph, perform dynamic down casting (of various sorts) to check for patterns, and use some high-abstraction pattern matching and binding facilities to do their work.

 The basic idea of LLVM's design is that these traversals of the IR should preserve the const'ness of a pointer: if you have a const pointer to an